Noah Phelps: Revolutionary War

 Captain Phelps gathered key intelligence in preparation for the taking of the Fort.
 Sent out to reconnoiter the southern part of Lake Champlain, he stopped overnight at a farm house some little distance from Fort Ticonderoga.
 Some British soldiers occupied rooms adjoining Phelps, where they were having a dinner party.
 Phelps heard them discuss the condition of the fort, and the position taken by the rebels, as they styled the people.
 Early the next morning, Phelps gained entrance to the fort disguised as a peddler seeking a shave.

 "Pretending that his object was to get shaved, he avoided suspicion, and had an opportunity to ascertain the construction, strength, and force of the garrison.
 And he had the good fortune to elude detection, though as it afterwards appeared, his presence had began [sic] to excite mistrust before he left the garrison."

 While returning through the fort, the commander accompanied him talking with him about the rebels, their object and movements.
 Phelps, upon seeing a portion of the exterior wall in a dilapidated condition, remarked that it would afford a feeble defense against the rebels, if they should attack in that quarter.
 The commander replied, "Yes, but that is not our greatest misfortune.
 All our powder is damaged, and before we can use it, we are obliged to dry and sift it."

 Phelps soon after left the fort, hiring a boatman to take him down the lake in a small boat.
 He entered the boat in full view and under the guns of the fort.
 He requested the boatman to row hard that he might terminate the journey as soon as possible.
-The boatman then requested him to take an oar and assist.
-This Phelps declined to do, being in full sight of the fort, by saying he was no boatman, because as a peddler he would not usually know how to handle an oar.
+The boatman asked him to take an oar and assist.
+This Phelps declined to do, as he was still in full view by the fort.
+As a peddler he would not usually have known how to handle an oar.

-After rounding a point that blocked their view from the fort, Phelps quickly took up an oar, and being a strong active man as well as a good oarsman, he excited the suspicion of the oarsman by his efficient work.
+After rounding a point that blocked their view from the fort, Phelps quickly took up an oar.
+A strong active man as well as a good oarsman, he excited the suspicion of the oarsman.
 The boatman remarked with an oath, 'You have seen an oar before now, sir.'
-This excited the suspicion of the boatman at the time that he was not a good and loyal citizen, but a rebel, however his fear of Phelps' superior strength prevented any attempt to carry him back to the fort.
+The boatman suspected that Phelps was a rebel, but he feared the man's superior strength, so did not try to return him to the fort.
 This the boatman confessed to Capt.
-Phelps after the surrender of the fort.
+Phelps after the British surrendered the fort.

 Capt.
 Phelps returned safely to his command, and reported the intelligence he had gained to General Ethan Allen.
-The information he gathered enabled the attacking force to plan a surprise dawn raid that resulted in the bloodless taking of the fort.
+This enabled the attacking force to plan a surprise dawn raid and take the fort without bloodshed.